 You run a small distributor, plumbing supply, or building materials business

 Billet.
 Built for shops that already use QuickBooks, Xero, FreshBooks, or Microsoft Dynamics 365.
 When a customer signs, Billet creates or updates the invoice in your accounting tool and syncs its payment status, so the office staff don’t have to manually update invoices after each delivery.
-The signed PDF, with the signature, GPS coordinates, and timestamp embedded, lives in Billet, is emailed to your customer as proof of delivery, and can auto-save to Google Drive or OneDrive (Standard plan and up). $5 per user per month for the basic Essentials tier with offline signature capture, $15 for the Standard tier with route optimization and the live fleet map.
+The signed PDF, with the signature, GPS coordinates, and timestamp embedded, lives in Billet, is emailed to your customer as proof of delivery, and can auto-save to Google Drive or OneDrive (Standard plan and up).
+Essentials is the entry tier, with offline signature capture.
+Standard adds route optimization and the live fleet map.

 You run a restaurant or food delivery operation